Man Up | Ep. 206 • September 18, 2017

-And especially to ask the question: Should you get psychotherapy?
+And especially to answer the question: Should you get psychotherapy?
 Who should think about getting psychotherapy?
 We’ve got a lot of questions to dig into.
 I could go on forever about you and what you do.
 I’ve learned a lot from you about psychotherapy and just psychology in general, but we’re going to let you introduce yourself to the Man Up audience.

 Gui Mansilla: Thank you so much for having me, David.
-I am here today as a registered psychotherapist.
+I am here, a guest today, as a registered psychotherapist.
 I am part of the College of Psychotherapy here in Ontario, in Canada.
 I do a bunch of other things, and I think a renaissance man, and I really love that about me and my work.
 While I could talk quite a bit about what I have done, and then I have come to my passion for psychotherapy through the path of trying to make it work better, starting with law and becoming a criminal lawyer, and then coming back to my [INAUDIBLE 00:01:44] where I’m working and studying method acting and been working quite a bit as an actor.

 Through that, one day I literally realized that I could do that for a living after people started to very clearly and seriously say, “Man, can I just see you?
 Can I talk to you?”
 Many years after that, I became a registered psychotherapist.
 I sit with people and I try to figure out who the fuck they are.